enasequence/read_docs/faq/pathogen-subs-guide.rst

    .. tab:: Eukaryota

       By default eukaryotic chromosomes will be assumed to reside in the nucleus.
-By default the chromosome topology will be assumed to be linear, but it may also be specified.
+By default the chromosome **TOPOLOGY** will be assumed to be linear, but it may also be specified.

       .. code:: none